eangao/ApiGateway/README.md

 spring.cloud.gateway.routes[1].uri = https://example.org
 spring.cloud.gateway.routes[1].predicates[0] = Weight=group1, 2
 This route would forward ~80% of traffic to weighthigh.org and ~20% of traffic to weighlow.org

+Gateway Filters

+A list of API Gateway filters is very long to be included in a single lecture.
+Below are direct links to gateway filters published in Spring Cloud API Gateway documentation.

+GatewayFilter Factories

+Global Filters

+HTTPHeadersFilters

+You can bookmark these pages in your browser for quick access.